Intro. to Physical Anthropology & Archaeology

 Equipment and Technology Issues:

-Specific hardware and software requirements are a functional PC or Mac that can support Netscape or Explorer.
-Personally, I use the Safari program on my Apple PowerBook G4.
+Specific hardware and software requirements are a functional PC or Mac that can support the Chrome browser.
 The computer can be at home, work, or in the college library.

 MEGA IMPORTANT...
 When submitting a homework assignment or taking a quiz, then the easy way to FAIL is by having multiple applications running at one time.
 Students from last semester have demonstrated that you can flunk an assignment by having Windows media player, facebook, myspace and black board at the same time.
 Blackboard will crash when multiple applications are running.